 You will find many different varieties of trees at the garden, several notable statues including a large George Washington monument, and of course, the beautiful lagoon as the centerpiece.
 The lovely suspension bridge is the perfect place to take photos.

 Like the Common, the Public Garden is beautiful in a different way each season.
 If you are looking for a peaceful experience, wintertime offers a picture-perfect snow setting minus the intense spring/summer tourist traffic.

-The Public Garden has been used in the filming of various movies scenes, the most well known being the Robin Williams & Matt Damon bench scene in Good Will Hunting.
+The Public Garden has been used in the filming of various movies scenes.
+The most well known is the famous Robin Williams & Matt Damon bench scene in Good Will Hunting.
 If you are a movie buff, you will definitely want to take your pic on the bench.
 Numerous other movies have filmed around the downtown area.
 I recommend taking the movie tour if you have extra time available.

 Fans of the 80’s classic sitcom Cheers will also want to head over to 84 Beacon Street, which is just a 10 minute walk from the Garden.
 Formerly known as the Bull & Finch Pub, this bar was used for the exterior shots.
 The pub’s interior does not resemble the show’s bar, however, the Faneuil Hall Cheers was created as an exact replica of the show’s set.

 Be sure to take some time out of your hectic vacation schedule for a relaxing walk around both parks.
 I recommend grabbing a cup of delicious coffee at the Thinking Cup for your stroll.
 Thinking Cup serves the best coffee in the city and the Tremont St. cafe is conveniently located just across from the Common.
 Or better yet, enjoy your drink on the gorgeous patio!
 It’s one of the best local coffeehouses in the city!